ModuleConnect/System_Reliability/README.md

     R(sys) = A | B
     where | denotes as the parallel connection

+## Output
+The output of the program is to provide the reliability of the system when given in the a netlist format of the your system as input.

 ## Sample Input
 This input should be a text file of the following format: